cureton/stm32-dual-cdc/README.md

 Example using OpenOCD:

-openocd -f interface/stlink.cfg -f target/stm32f4x.cfg -c "program dual_cdc.elf verify reset exit"
+`openocd -f interface/stlink.cfg -f target/stm32f4x.cfg -c "program dual_cdc.elf verify reset exit"`

 ---

-## Flashing - DFU-util
+## Flashing - dfu-util

 Example using dfu-util:
-Plug the black pill into the host computer whilst  holding the BOOT0 button
+Plug the black pill into the host computer whilst  holding the **BOOT0** button

-verify that the device is in ROM DFU mode: sudo dfu-util -l
+verify that the device is in ROM DFU mode:

+`sudo dfu-util -l`

 Program the binary file into the device:

-sudo dfu-util -a 0  -s 0x08000000  -D usb_cdc_test.bin
+`sudo dfu-util -a 0  -s 0x08000000  -D usb_cdc_test.bin`

-Press the nRST button or unplug and plug in the device with new firmare.
+Press the **nRST** button or unplug and plug in the device with new firmare.

 ---